top of page

 The verb 'holler' has its roots in American English, specifically in the regional dialects of the Southern United States.
 It likely originated from a fusion of various dialects and languages, including Scots-Irish and African American Vernacular English.
 The term 'holler' emerged as a colloquial and informal way to describe shouting or yelling loudly.
 It is often associated with rural and Southern American culture, where such expressive and emphatic forms of communication were common.
 Over time, 'holler' became a distinctive word in American English, conveying the act of raising one's voice enthusiastically, whether to get someone's attention or to express strong emotions.
 Its etymology reflects the rich tapestry of linguistic influences in the United States.

-Quiz: Find the meaning of the verb holler:
+Find the correct meaning of the verb holler:

 Try Again!